 Identity – At-home dads struggle with their identity as men.
 Society still believes that childcare and household chores are “a woman’s work” so at-home dads often can feel unsure of their manliness.
 This is further complicated by friends, family and even their own spouses not supporting their decision to be at-home dads.
 For some at-home dads, this identity struggle is too great and the family suffers from a man who becomes depressed and frustrated about his perceived failings to “be a man” or he returns to work.
 Fortunately, most at-home dads come to enjoy their unique role and get comfortable changing diapers and folding laundry instead of “bringing home the bacon.”
 These at-home dads are redefining the very definition of masculinity.

 In order to improve one’s life as an at-home dad, and that of his family, he must be brought out of isolation and re-form his identity to become confident in this boundary-breaking role.
 One of the best ways, according to recent research by Dr. Aaron Rochlen of the University of Texas-Austin, is to connect with other at-home dads.
 However, finding other at-home dads nearby can be a great challenge.
-The National At-Home Dad Network’s mission is to bridge this gap by offering a resource for at-home dads to communicate in discussion forums, start or find a local at-home dad group and gather for the Annual At-Home Dads Convention.
+The National At-Home Dad Network’s mission is to bridge this gap by offering a resource for at-home dads to communicate and connect with other at-home dads, start or find a local at-home dad group and gather for the annual HomeDadCon.